Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 ### What are security headers
 Security headers are like special instructions that a website sends to your web browser when you visit it.
-These instructions tell your browser how to behave to keep you safe while you're on that website.
-They help protect against common online threats like hackers trying to steal your information or take control of your browser.
+These instructions tell your browser how to behave to keep you safe while you're on a website.
+They help protect against common online threats like hackers trying to steal your information or taking control of your browser.

 For example, one security header might tell your browser to only communicate with the website over a secure connection, making sure that your data is encrypted.